UNCLASSIFIED (U)

 (c) If the cashier accountability was increased and not yet decreased, the USDO will decrease the cashier accountability and immediately proceed to collect the amount as though no check had been received.

-(d) If the USDO agrees that the cashier has made all reasonable attempts to collect the debt but wants to continue collection efforts at the USDO level, he or she should clear the cashier or post accountability by transferring the loss to their own accountability.
-If the USDO is still unable to collect the debt after six months from the date of the original debit voucher, the USDO must clear his or her accountability using the Treasury gain and loss account 20Y6763.
+(d) If the USDO agrees that the cashier has made all reasonable attempts to collect the debt but wants to continue collection efforts at the USDO level, they should clear the cashier or post accountability by transferring the loss to their own accountability.
+If the USDO is still unable to collect the debt after six months from the date of the original debit voucher, the USDO must clear their accountability using the Treasury gain and loss account 20Y6763.

-(4) When the USDO adjusts their account, he or she must send the complete package to CGFS/OMA, attention Office of Oversight and Management Analysis Directorate, within 10 days.
+(4) When the USDO adjusts their account, they must send the complete package to CGFS/OMA, attention Office of Oversight and Management Analysis Directorate, within 10 days.
 Once received, CGFS/OMA will make distribution as follows:

 (a) If the checks issued by one drawer are $2,500 or less, CGFS/OMA will forward the checks and supporting documentation to CGFS’s Accounts Receivable office (CGFS/F/RR).
 CGFS/F/RR will take any additional actions as required by debt collection regulations (see 4 FAM 490).